trimble-oss/modus-wc-2.0/RELEASING.md

 - The `@trimble-cms/modus-wc` package to the NPM registry.
 - The `@trimble-cms/modus-wc-react` package to the NPM registry.
+- The `@trimble-cms/modus-wc-angular` package to the NPM registry.
-- The [GitHub releases](https://github.com/Trimble-Construction/poc-modus-wc-2.0/releases) for both packages.
+- The [GitHub releases](https://github.com/Trimble-Construction/poc-modus-wc-2.0/releases) for all three packages.

 That's it! :octocat: